knpuniversity/oo/knpu/episode2/service-container.md

 To do that, we'll create *one* special class whose only job is to create these service objects.
-This class is called a service container, ya know, because it'll basically a container for all the service objects.
+This class is called a service container, ya know, because it's basically a container for all the service objects.
 You'll see.

 In `lib/` create a new file called `Container.php`.
 Inside create a class